rsyncOSX/mydocsy/content/en/docs/GettingStarted.md

 The user can abort a task at any time.
 However, it is essential to allow the task to complete and perform any necessary cleanup operations before starting a new task.
 This process may take a few seconds, and if not, the applications may become unresponsive.

+#### Halting tasks

+By right-clicking on a task, *on column Synchronize ID or Task*, it can be halted or released from halted status.
+A halted task will be marked and not available for estimate or execute.
+When releasing a task from halted status, it remember which kind of task it was before halted.

 #### Deep links

 RsyncUI  supports deep links by URLs.
 A deep link is a mechanism for initiating RsyncUI actions, such as estimating and executing, from a URL-linked document saved in a file manager like Notepad.
 Notepad enables the storage of strings as URL links.
 For instance, by clicking on a URL link saved in Notepad, one can: